patschu11/dynamatic/docs/fpga24/UsingDynamatic.md

 ## Visualizing the resulting dataflow circuit

 > [!IMPORTANT]
-> To generate the information needed by the visualizer, re-open the frontend, re-set the source, then input the `visualize` command.
+> To open the dataflow visualizer, re-open the frontend with `./bin/dynamatic`, re-set the source with `set-src tutorials/Introduction/Ch1/loop_accumulate.c`, and input the `visualize` command.
 > ```
 > $ ./bin/dynamatic
 > ================================================================================